Workshop 7

 Agentic AI introduces a disruptive paradigm for computer networks.
 Instead of treating AI as an external optimization tool, Agentic AI embeds autonomous, reasoning-capable AI agents directly into the network fabric.
 Such agents can perceive multimodal context, interpret intent, plan and execute actions, and coordinate with other agents across the network.
 This enables a transition from static, function-specific control loops to distributed, self-adaptive intelligence.
 Key areas of applicability are 6G-related services such as sensing, computing, and digital twins for vertical applications and network management.

 In the context of computer networks, Agentic AI raises new architectural, protocol, and governance challenges.
-These include agent discovery and communication, exposure of network capabilities as agent tools, real-time coordination under strict latency constraints, safety and accountability of autonomous decisions, sustainability, and alignment with ongoing standardization efforts across bodies such as 3GPP, ITU, IETF, ETSI, AI-RAN, and O-RAN.
+These include agent discovery and communication, exposure of network capabilities as agent tools, real-time coordination under strict latency constraints, safety and accountability of autonomous decisions, sustainability, and alignment with ongoing standardization efforts across bodies such as 3GPP, ITU, IETF and ETSI.
 Additional challenges include biased decision-making and unstable or unfair behaviour, which can be difficult to detect, correct, and govern.

 This workshop aims to provide a focused forum on Agentic AI for next-generation computer networks, addressing both agents-for-network and network-for-agents perspectives.
 The scope includes architectures for agentic networking, agentic use cases, AI-native control and management, agent communication and orchestration, sustainability, and implications for standardization.
 By bringing together researchers, industry practitioners, and standards experts, the workshop seeks to identify research gaps, align emerging efforts, and outline a practical roadmap toward realizing agentic, AI-native networks.